supergijs/werkgeld/README.md

 ⚠️ Never make changes directly to this server directory otherwise the deployment action will fail.
 This is also best practice since Git is a version control system.

 The site is deployed using Github actions.
-The [action](https://github.com/oilstel/werkgeld/blob/main/.github/workflows/deploy.yml) uses ssh and and runs `git pull` on the server.
+The action uses ssh and and runs `git pull` on the server.

 `/content` and `/media` are added to the .gitignore file and should never be committed.
-You can always ftp into the server to download the most recent versions of these directories.
+You can always ftp into the server to download the most recent versions of these directories or use the rsync command above.

 ---